gdh1995/vimium-c/README.md

 1.78 (Not released yet):
 * its UI uses Simplified Chinese (简体中文) for all `zh-*` language regions
 * the default value of `ignore keyboard layout` option rolls back to `false` again
-* Chrome: fix broken importing settings on v1.77.1
 * the `passKeys` will only exclude key strokes when the "current key" sequence is empty
+* `LinkHints` now uses a single <kbd>F2</kbd> to re-find new page nodes with `onclick` event listeners
+* `LinkHints.activateModeToCopyLinkText`: add an option `join:string/boolean` to join selected text pieces
+* `LinkHints`: better support for "weibo.com" and pages using Material Design
+* Chrome: fix broken `importing settings` on v1.77.1
 * `LinkHints.activateModeToCopyLinkUrl`: fix not finding those in shadow DOM trees
-* `LinkHints.activateModeToCopyLinkText`: add an option `join:string/boolean` to join selected text pieces
-* `LinkHints` now uses a single <kbd>F2</kbd> to re-find new page nodes with `onclick` event listeners
-* `LinkHints`: better support for pages using Material Design
+* fix some other small bugs

 1.77.3:
 * 1.77.3: only for Firefox; fix that it could not open "about:newtab"